lachrist/otiluke/README.md

   setup: ".absolute/path/to/setup.js",
   intercept: intercept,
   main: "/absolute/path/to/main.js",
-  out: "/absolute/path/to/out.js"
+  out: "/absolute/path/to/bundle.js"
 });
 ```

 Under the hood, [Browserfiy](http://browserify.org/) explores the require graph starting from the entry point `options.main`.
-When ever a new file is required, the function `options.intercept` is called with the url path to that file.
+Whenever a new file is required, the function `options.intercept` is called with the url path to that file.
 If this function returns a false value, no transformation is applied to the content of the file.
-If the intercept functions returns a true value, it should be a transformation function.
+If the intercept functions returns a true value, it should be function that transform JavaScript code.
-The transformed code is bundled and preceded by `options.setup` which may points to the entry point of a node module.
+The transformed code is bundled and preceded by `options.setup` which may itself points to the entry point of a node module.
 The result is output to `options.out` or `stdout` if this option is no provided.

 ## Intercept JavaScript within HTML pages: